JapanesePlatano/Notes/Code 401 - Advanced Ops and Cyber Security/Read: Class 30.md

 How are YARA rules similar to how Anti-Virus programs detect malicious software?

 YARA rules and anti-virus programs both detect malicious software by searching for specific patterns or signatures within files.
 YARA rules allow for flexible and customizable pattern matching, similar to how anti-virus programs use predefined signatures to identify threats.
 Both methods recognize and classify malware based on characteristic code fragments and behaviors.

+## Things I want to know more about

+N/A